 This kind of goes against the previous tip, but: Don’t type when there’s no need to!
-Typing the same usernames and passwords over and over again is not only a waste of time, but also a privacy risk.
-I’m quite sure you don’t remember a strong, long, random and unique password for each site.
+Typing the same usernames and passwords over and over again is not only a waste of time, but also a security risk.
+I’m quite sure you can't remember a strong, long, random and unique password for each account you own.
 A password manager can bring you both convenience and security.
 If you don’t use one already, get one!

 3. Use text snippets

 Apart from passwords, there are lots of other phrases that you end up typing more than once per day.
 Those should be set up as snippets in a tool like aText or TextExpander (AutoKey / AutoHotKey on Linux / Mac resp.)